FanDjango/Yamato/README.md

 > It refuses the disengaged setting outright, and refuses level 0 as a held
 > manual mode.
 Use it on hardware you are willing to look after.

-Named after IBM's Yamato Lab, where the ThinkPad and the TrackPoint were designed.

 ---

 ## Why